 Recommended book on music and the human condition

 One of the best books on music and the human condition is a book called Beethoven’s Anvil.
-It is relatable and very insightful from a cultural, personal, and a scientific perspective.
-If there is one book I recommend for music, it is this!
+It is relatable and very insightful from a cultural, personal, and scientific perspective.
+If there is one book I recommend for music, it is this one!
+You’ll learn about insightful cultural differences in music; some unique experiments which show how music affects us at the granular level of behavior as well as the holistic level of society.
+The author also introduced me to the concept of Musicking – the action and experience of music.
+It goes beyond listening to music or making music.

 Note: You can click the link below to buy it from amazon.
 It’s an affiliate link – I get a small commission if you buy the book at NO additional cost for you.
 It helps me run this blog:)